Evan Finney: Youth

-Finney spent two season playing at the IMG Academy from 2011-2013 where he won Goalkeeper Of The Year in 2012.
+Finney spent two season playing at the IMG Academy from 2011 to 2013 where he won Goalkeeper Of The Year in 2012.

-College and Amateur
+College and amateur

 Finney played college soccer at Penn State University between 2013 and 2017, making just 27 appearances during his time with the Nittany Lions due to injuries.
 Finney won a Big Ten Conference championship in 2013, was a two-time Academic All-B1G selection, a B1G First Team All Tournament Team Selection in 2015, and a two-time Big Ten Defensive player of the week winner in 2016.

 Finney also played with USL Premier Development League side IMG Academy Bradenton in 2017.

 Professional

 On February 11, 2019, Finney signed for Real Monarchs of the USL Championship.
 While with the Monarchs, Finney won a USL Championship Western Conference Title and a USL Championship Final.